Mikem3catsus/MicrobitStatusIndicator/README.md

 ## Running the Python status update script

+Currently you'll need to do `python -m pip install pyserial` to pick up the serial module.

 Generally, just run it and it launches a small window:

 When in "Manual" mode, the "Busy" and "Free" buttons control the display on the MicroBits.